 Our current curriculum is discipline based as has been traditional in many programs.
-Implementation of a system-based curriculum is currently planned to begin in 2025.
+Implementation of a system-based curriculum began in 2025.
 Hands-on experience is incorporated into the program from the very beginning of your veterinary medical journey.
 This curriculum is being mapped to follow AVMA-COE and AAVMC required competencies.

 Semester 1